-&lt;sup>57 A glossary of terminology and a list of acronyms related to this Part 150 Study can be found in Appendix A.
+56 A glossary of terminology and a list of acronyms related to this Part 150 Study can be found in Appendix A.

 Aircraft Operators

 Pilots of all aircraft types are responsible for safely operating their aircraft, but when able to do so, are asked to operate their aircraft according to the noise abatement procedures established at an airport.